JOILOKEY/TheJavaGuesser/README.md

 (C) Correct

+Accept lowercase or uppercase input.
-If too high:

-Set the top boundary to current guess - 1.
+If too high: set top boundary to current guess - 1.

-If too low:

-Set the bottom boundary to current guess + 1.
+If too low: set bottom boundary to current guess + 1.

 Make a new guess by picking the middle of the new range.

-Keep guessing until human says "Correct."
+Repeat until the human says "Correct."

-Count the number of guesses and say how many tries it took.
+Count the number of guesses.

-*Notes

-When asking for High/Low/Correct, accept both lowercase and uppercase (h, H, l, L, c, C).
+Extra Credit: After the computer guesses correctly, display a playful message based on the number of tries:

+≤ 7 tries: "Binary search master! "

+> 7 tries: "That took a bit, but I got it! "

-After finishing Human or Computer guesser, go back to the main menu.
+Return to the main menu.

 Ending